marmarosi/CslaModelTemplates/README.md

-# CslaModelTemplates
+# CslaModelTemplates for Web APIs

-CSLA model templates to quickly setup new models.
+CSLA model templates to quickly setup new models, data access and contracts.

 Under development...